jamesaevans/amplitude-dev-center/docs/data/apis/lookup-tables-api.md

 Lookup tables let you augment user and event properties.
 Instead of using formulas, you can upload a CSV file that contains property mappings to derive new properties.

 To create a lookup property, create a lookup table to reference.
 You can retrieve and update each of the tables using the API.
-Lookup Tables are identified by the name and are scoped per project.
+Lookup Tables have unique names and have a project scope.

 You can also create and manage lookup tables from the Amplitude web app.
 See [Lookup Table](/data/sources/lookup-table) for more information.